AFIS Success Stories

 The AFIS Program received a robbery case from the Kent Police Department, which included a print that had been collected by a Kent Police Officer.
 When the examiner ran the print against the AFIS database, it hit upon an excellent set of fingerprints taken in 2007 by an AFIS Program Identification Technician.
 The Latent Print Examiner made the identification, had a colleague verify it and then notified the Kent Police Department.
 This hit led to a multi-agency investigation that resulted in the apprehension of the River Rat Bandit.

 This case started with a callout for a carjacking/homicide.
 Latent Print Examiners processed the vehicle and a gun box that was later determined to be the box of the murder weapon.
 They recovered the only print identified to the suspect from the support bar in the trunk.
 An examiner identified prints of both the mother and the son on the gun box and the prints of the son and the alleged shooter on the inside of the trunk.

 The mother pleaded guilty after the gun was found and a witness had come forward.
 The son was found guilty and sentenced to 25 years.
 In the son’s trial, the actual vehicle was brought into the courtroom and the examiner crawled into the trunk to show just how far in the trunk the alleged shooter’s print was discovered.
-The alleged shooter pleaded guilty as charged to Murder in the First Degree with a firearm and was sentenced to 25 years.
+The alleged shooter pleaded guilty as charged to Murder First Degree with a firearm and was sentenced to 25 years.